tsonma/Toy_Manufacturer_Mexico/README.md

 - Maven Toys achieved 16% higher profitability from January to September 2023 compared to the same period in 2022.
 - All store locations (Downtown, Commercial, Residential, and Airport) experienced double-digit growth, except the Commercial location, which grew by 8.5%.
 - The Downtown location contributes 56.7% of the company's total profit, indicating a heavy reliance on this location.
-- Details of these findings are available in the Scorecard report in the dashboard.
+- Details of these findings are available in the Scorecard report in the Power BI dashboard.

 2. Determine which product categories drive the biggest profits and whether it is consistent across store locations.

 - The "Arts & Crafts" product category is the most profitable, contributing 26.3% of the company’s profit in 2023.
 The "Toys" category ranks second, contributing 25.8% of the profit in 2023.
 - "Arts & Crafts" and "Toys" are consistently the top two performing categories across all locations.
 "Electronics" ranks third in most locations but drops to fourth at the Airport location.
-- Details of these findings are available in the Details report in the dashboard.
+- Details of these findings are available in the Details report in the Power BI dashboard.

 3. Find any seasonal trends or patterns in the sales data.

 - August was the least profitable month in both 2022 and 2023.
 - February was less profitable than January in both years.
 - Sales in 2022 displayed an upward trend during Q3 and Q4 (September to December).
 This can be explained by promotions such as Back to School, Black Friday, Boxing Week and End-of-Year Clearance that typically occur during the end of the year.
-- Details of these findings are available in the Details report in the dashboard.
+- Details of these findings are available in the Details report in in the Power BI dashboard.

 ## Future Improvements
 - It would be valuable to incorporate detailed sales data from the company's competitors or the industry's monthly sales averages.
 This would enable a deeper analysis of the company’s performance relative to industry benchmarks.